Statistical guarantees for Bayesian uncertainty quantification in non-linear inverse problems with Gaussian process priors: Proofs for non-Abelian -ray and Schr odinger equation

-\textbf{Conditions \ref{prior} and \ref{DN}}: The verification of this condition is based on results in \cite{MNP19}.
+\textbf{Conditions \ref{prior} and \ref{DN}}: The verification of this condition is based on results in \cite{MNP19}, with our prior satisfying Condition 3.1 there.
 The lower bound for $\pi(\delta_N)$ is given in Lemmas 5.15 and 5.16 in \cite{MNP19} with $\delta_N = N^{-\alpha/(2\alpha+2)},$ and the finiteness of fourth moments of the prior is also clear.
-Next, it is shown in Theorem 5.19 in \cite{MNP19}, that we can take for $\mathcal R$ a $C^\beta$-H\"older-space, $M_N=M<\infty$, and for any $1<\beta'<\beta<\alpha-1$,
+Next, it is shown in Theorem 5.19 in \cite{MNP19}, that we can take for $\mathcal R$ a $C^\beta$-H\"older-space, $M_N=M<\infty$, and for any integer $\beta'$ s.t.~$1<\beta'<\beta<\alpha-1$,

-since the $L^\infty(M)$-rate can be bounded by the $H^{1+\epsilon}(M)$-rate which in turn can be bounded by the $L^2$-rate to the power $(\beta-1-\epsilon)/\beta$ in view of the usual interpolation inequality for Sobolev norms.
-Also, we can choose $\eta_N$ as desired (noting that the conclusion of Theorem 5.19 in \cite{MNP19} in fact holds for any $C>0$ large enough provided $m''$ is large enough).
+since the $L^\infty(M)$-rate can be bounded by the $H^{1+\epsilon}(M)$-rate (Sobolev imbedding) which in turn can be bounded by the $L^2$-rate to the power $(\beta-1-\epsilon)/\beta$ in view of the usual interpolation inequality for Sobolev norms.
+Also, we can choose $\eta_N$ as desired (noting that the conclusion of Theorem 5.19 in \cite{MNP19} in fact holds for any $C>0$ large enough provided $m', m''$ are large enough).

 \textbf{Condition \ref{quant}}: The conditions (\ref{simple}) and (\ref{mbdc}) are checked in Subsection \ref{calcul}.
-For the prior-related conditions, we notice that the isomorphism theorem in Section \ref{sec:mainXray} implies $\tilde \psi \in C^\infty(M) \subset \mathcal R \cap H^\alpha(M)$ and so as $N \to \infty$, since $\alpha>1$,
+For the prior-related conditions, we notice that the isomorphism theorem in Section \ref{sec:mainXray} implies $\tilde \psi_{\theta_0} \in C^\infty(M) \subset \mathcal R \cap H^\alpha(M)$ and so as $N \to \infty$, since $\alpha>1$,